In sign of downturn, Indian retail landlords finally capitulate on price

 But since retailers often book space a few years in advance, eyes are already on 2015 and beyond because that is when supply is expected to tighten.

-“New mall projects are drying up so irrespective of good deals or not and the current problems with the economy, we are going ahead and booking space,” said Govind Shrikhande, managing director of Shoppers Stop (SHOP.NS), an apparel-to-hypermarkets chain.
+“New mall projects are drying up so irrespective of good deals or not and the current problems with the economy, we are going ahead and booking space,” said Govind Shrikhande, managing director of Shoppers Stop, an apparel-to-hypermarkets chain.